 Senior researcher Johanna Ullrich has been interviewed by Austrian Broadcasting (ORF).
-In the TV show Eco, she explained potential security and privacy pitfalls of smart meters that are mandated by EU legislation.
-The show can be watched in ORF’s TVthek within the next 7 days.
+In the TV show Eco, she explained how smart devices like fridges, heating and air condition have the potential to cause power grid blackouts in a concerted fashion.
+The show can be watched in ORF’s TVthek by Thursday.

 Artificial Intelligence – certainly one of the most hyped topics of our time– will be at the heart of this year´s event.
 In this connection we are proud to announce a keynote of writer Karl Olsberg on “Artificial Intelligence and Human Stupidity”.
 The subsequent plenary discussion will pick up on different perspectives and shed light on myth and reality.